Naturally, there are things you love about the ministry or organization you lead. Probably lots of them.

-As we’ve grown, I’ve learned to keep a few people around me who I can say anything to.
-They act as a sounding board and often tell me I’m wrong, or I don’t have the right information, or explain to me why something is the way it is.
+As we’ve grown, I’ve learned to keep a few people around me to whom I can say anything.
+They act as a sounding board and often tell me I’m wrong, or I don’t have the right information or explain to me why something is the way it is.

 Once I have all the information, I often change my mind.